atinfo/awesome-test-automation/automation-and-testing-as-service.md

 * [BlazeMeter](http://blazemeter.com/) - A self- service performance & load testing cloud, 100% JMeter-compatible.
 Easily run tests of 30k, 50k, 80k or more concurrent users, on-demand!
 * [Loadsophia](https://loadosophia.org/) - is the service for storing and analysing performance test results.
 It supports analyzing output from Apache JMeter, Apache Benchmark and Yandex.Tank performance testing tools.
 * [Load Impact](https://loadimpact.com/) - Nothing to install, easy config: instant and free load testing SaaS for developers and devops.
+* [Sitespeed](https://www.sitespeed.io/) - Sitespeed.io is a set of Open Source tools that helps make your web pages faster.
+The coach gives you performance advice based on best practices for your site.
+Browsertime collects metrics and HAR files from your browser.
+Chrome-HAR creates a HAR file from Chrome Debugging Protocol data.
+PageXray converts a HAR file to a usable JSON structure that tells you more about your page.
+And finally sitespeed.io is the main tool that uses all the previously mentioned tools and add supports for testing multiple pages as well as adds the ability to report the metrics to a TSDB (Graphite and InfluxDB).

 ## Security testing
 * [Netcraft](http://www.netcraft.com/security-testing/web-application/) - Web Application Security testing by Netcraft.